Skip to content

 Formula concentration

-Retinol is no joke you guys, it’s something that you can do serious harm or serious good, depending on how you use it!!
+Retinol is no joke you guys, it’s something that can do serious harm or serious good, depending on how you use it!!
 So once again GO SLOW initially!
-With concentration, application size & frequency.
+With concentration, application size, and frequency.

-What if Retinol doesn’t suit your skin at all & you still wish to use it for the obvious gorgeous benefits?
+What if Retinol doesn’t suit your skin at all and you still wish to use it for the obvious gorgeous benefits?
 I mean that’s kind of a sad situation, right? …Well, not really.

 Bakuchiol

-• We have a cool new kid on the block whose properties are almost all same as retinol, but it’s derived from plants, Hell yes!
-It’s vegan & natural.
+• We have a cool new kid on the block whose properties are almost all the same as Retinol, but it’s derived from plants, Hell yes!
+It’s vegan and natural.
 It’s called Bakuchiol’.
-It is popularly known as plant retinol.
+It is popularly known as the plant Retinol.

 • Very gently it takes care of aging symptoms like fine lines, wrinkles, and uneven skin tone.

-• It helps with skin’s firmness, minimizing the pores without any flakiness, dryness, or redness unlike in some cases of retinol.
+• It helps with skin’s firmness, minimizing the pores without any flakiness, dryness, or redness, unlike Retinol.

-• So, it’s an all-win product for people who either can’t tolerate retinol, are pregnant, or are beginners.
+• So, it’s an all-win product for people who either can’t tolerate Retinol or are pregnant or just beginners.

 Hyaluronic Acid Retinol

-Works on plumping, healing & hydrating the skin on upper layer.
-Goes deep into the layer of skin & exfoliates from within.
+Works on plumping, healing, and hydrating the skin on the upper layer.
+It goes deep into the layer of skin and exfoliates from within.
 Increases collagen production of the skin by boosting skin cell turnover.

 Results can be seen immediately Results take weeks-months.